 As an estate planning attorney, I think about death.
-Thinking and planning for a bad day will place value on the good days.
+A lot!

-For some, end-of-life decisions is an easy process, while others find it difficult, stressful and uncomfortable.
+For some, end-of-life decisions are easy to make, while others find it difficult, stressful and uncomfortable.

-For you, I want your next step to be easy.
+Because I want your next step to be easy, consider the following.

 Estate Planning Attorney: Before Death